BBQ Cauliflower “Wings”

 - 1 clove garlic crushed

-- 1 dried ancho chili or 1 tbsp chipotle paste (soaked in hot water for 10 minutes and then roughly chopped)
+- 1 dried ancho chili or 1 tbsp chopped Chipotle peppers in Adobo Sauce (soaked in hot water for 10 minutes and then roughly chopped)

 - 1 tbsp coconut aminos